Table of Contents

 Massachusetts Military Veterans Bonuses

-Massachusetts Military Veterans Bonus Eligibility Requirements
+Massachusetts Veterans Bonus

-- World War II: Veterans who meet the definition of a Massachusetts Veteran (as amended by the Acts of 2005) may be eligible for three separate bonuses.
-A $100 bonus for veterans who served in active duty from one day to six months, $200 for veterans who performed stateside service for six or more months, and $300 for those who performed foreign service.
-More information.
+World War II | $100 bonus $200 bonus$300 bonus | ($100) for veterans who served in active duty from one day to six months($200) for veterans who performed stateside service for 6+ months($300) for veterans who performed foreign service |

-Veterans who are not eligible: Veterans who have received a dishonorable discharge or those that do not meet the requirements above will not be eligible to receive the specified bonus.
+Note: Veterans who have received a dishonorable discharge or those that do not meet the requirements above will not be eligible to receive the specified bonus.
 If the veteran is ineligible, surviving beneficiaries would also be ineligible.

-How to Claim the Massachusetts Military Veterans Bonus
+Applying for the Massachusetts Military Veterans Bonus

 For Persian Gulf veterans only: